As a result of Automatic Enrolment, millions of people now have a workplace pension. Find out how this affects your clients.

 The role you play will depend on the type of adviser you are.
 Your client may expect you to help them by simply providing advice or offering a full Automatic Enrolment service.

 The Pensions Regulator is a public body set up by the UK Government to regulate work-based pensions, and will be communicating with all employers to let them know when their legal duties start.
 The Pensions Regulator has produced an online guide for business advisers that has a wealth of information tailored to help you, help your clients.
-This takes you through the tasks which must be completed by your client to implement Automatic Enrolment.
+This takes you through the tasks which must be completed by your client to comply with Automatic Enrolment.

 You can sign up to receive a dedicated adviser e-newsletter, with news, guidance and further help from The Pensions Regulator to prevent you from missing out on any vital information.